 - avoid eating large meals.

-Risk factors for coronary artery disease include high blood pressure and cholesterol levels, tobacco smoking, diabetes, excess weight, and low levels of physical activity.
+Risk factors for coronary artery disease include smoking, high blood pressure, high cholesterol levels, diabetes, excess body weight, and low levels of physical activity.
 Hence, the following lifestyle changes can help to minimise angina symptoms and improve your heart’s health:

 - control high blood pressure or high blood cholesterol levels

-- exercise moderately and regularly, especially healthy heart exercise (always consult a health professional before commencing a new exercise regime)
+- exercise moderately and regularly, especially heart disease-appropriate exercise (always consult a health professional before starting a new exercise programme)

 - maintain a healthy weight